 Premier League line-ups: Every expected XI this weekend

-Looking for Premier League line-ups?
-Here's how we expect the league to look this weekend
+Trying to predict this weekend's Premier League line-ups?
+Here's how we expect the league to look for Gameweek 5

 The Premier League line-ups will be announced before kick-off – but here's how we expect teams to shape up this weekend.